IDI-Systems/acre2/docs/wiki/frameworks/vehicle-attenuation.md

 but the config `ConfigFile >> CfgVehicles >> myTank >> ACRE >> attenuationTurnedOut >> Compartment1 >> Compartment2` is looked up which is also `1`.

 {% include note.html content="The path in the <span style='color:#e3aa2b'>_**yellow**_</span> scenario is different because the value is looked up in the `attenuationTurnedOut` class instead of `attenuation`." %}

+## Debugging

+You can toggle the ability to view attenuation behavior at runtime to diagnose issues with compartment configs.

+{% include image.html file="attenuation/attenuate_debuginfo.jpg" alt="Attenuation debug info dialog" caption="Attenuation debug info dialog" %}

+### Usage
+Use debug console in a mission or editor preview and execute `call acre_sys_attenuate_fnc_toggleDebugInfo;`.